serum-community/pyserum/README.md

 # No Broker

-Python client library for interacting with the [Project Serum](https://projectserum.com/) DEX.
+Python client library for interacting with the OpenBook DEX, and other DEXes.
+This project started as a fork of [pyserum](https://github.com/serum-community/pyserum).

 ## Install